JeffreyTangMain/GBAFE_Lua/GBA FE RNG Script README.txt

 you'll get 5 in one direction)

 AI PHASE SCRIPT
+This script uses save state 9 to brute force what the fastest enemy phase is for TAS purposes.

 You can press 'E' to enable the script and 'R' to disable the script at any time.

 Once enabled, whenever the game next gives the AI control the script will begin.